THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

 Course Agenda
 ====================================

-* The course will be ran weekly for six weeks
+* The course will be ran weekly for weeks
-* The last session will be a DataViz Battle (with prizes)
+* An optional session will be ran at the end to facilitate a DataViz Battle
-* Each session will be split into three parts:
+* Each week will have two sessions
-  * Recap of the last session and answers to any common questions I have received
-  * Presentation covering new material alongside live-coding examples
+  * The first will introduce new material and work through some examples
-  * Time to apply the new techniques to a problem sheet
+  * The second will allow time to apply the new techniques to a problem sheet

 The Tidy-what?
 ====================================